leemaret/leemaret.github.io/content/projects/dashboard/overview/index.md

 ## Project goals

 I have a hypervisor on which I run several virtual machines and containers.
 Each instance has a number of applications, some installed and some I've created myself, from which I'd like to capture some metrics as they run.
-With these metrics I'd like to build a dashboard or several I can serve from a web instance available within my network, so I can click a link and see how all my stuff is doing with a nice visual interface.
+With these metrics I'd like to build a dashboard or several I can serve from a web instance available within my network, so I can click a link and see how everything is doing with a nice visual interface.

 ## Not goals